nixworks/public/news/2012/02/21/README.md

 ##### General
 ### [US General John R. Allen, the head of the International Security Assistance Force in Afghanistan commissions an inquiry into allegations that Qurans were burnt at an American Air Force base as Afghans protest. ](/news/2012/02/21/us-general-john-r-allen-the-head-of-the-international-security-assistance-force-in-afghanistan-commissions-an-inquiry-into-allegations-tha.md)
-_Context: Afghanistan, International Security Assistance Force, John R. Allen, Quran, General, United States Air Force_
+_Context: United States Air Force, John R. Allen, Afghanistan, Quran, General, International Security Assistance Force_

 ##### Thailand
 ### [Thailand sends an extradition request to Malaysia for one of the five Iranian nationals suspected of involvement in the bombings in Bangkok earlier this month. ](/news/2012/02/21/thailand-sends-an-extradition-request-to-malaysia-for-one-of-the-five-iranian-nationals-suspected-of-involvement-in-the-bombings-in-bangkok.md)
-_Context: Bangkok, Malaysia, extradition, Thailand, Iran, bombings_
+_Context: Iran, Bangkok, bombings, extradition, Thailand, Malaysia_

 ##### Indonesia
 ### [Rioting inmates take control of Indonesia's Kerobokan Prison on the island of Bali. ](/news/2012/02/21/rioting-inmates-take-control-of-indonesia-s-kerobokan-prison-on-the-island-of-bali.md)